Mudpuppy12/doozer/README.md

 # Features

-* Simple API to execute some basic tasks.
-Using the examples (Add and Multiply)
+* Simple REST API to execute some basic tasks.
+Using the examples (Add and Multiply from machinery)
-* Query on task completion/status on task ID
+* A Simple Client that executes the REST Api Calls.
 * Simple Authentication and issuing a JWT.
+* Query on task completion/status on task ID.
 * Workers to execute tasks and return results (Add and Multiply)
 * Server and workers use a broker back end for queueing (Part of machinery library)

+# Code Status

+* Adding is working 100%
+* Multiply is WIP.